 Common Contingencies Found in Real Estate Contracts

 These are the most likely contingencies found in a purchase and sale agreement:

-- Home inspection contingency: The home inspection allows the buyer to do a thorough check of the property’s condition.
+- What is a home inspection?
+A home inspection evaluates and details a real estate property’s...
+More contingency: The home inspection allows the buyer to do a thorough check of the property’s condition.
 Then, if the home inspector finds structural, mechanical or other safety defects, most real estate contracts allow the buyer to withdraw from the sale and get their deposit back.
 As such, it’s essential for both buyers and sellers to understand how a home inspection works.